MediaWorks' owners sell Auckland properties unconditionally for $26m

 A network of Auckland business people, who already own a number of properties together, are understood to have made the successful offer.

-The sale to the multi-millionaire well-established New Zealanders who have known each other for a number of years is understood to be due for settlement on April 1.
+The sale is to multi-millionaire well-established New Zealanders who have known each other for a number of years.

 But it is subject to strict confidentiality provisions and those involved could not today discuss arrangements.